The default route is being routed to the VPN in AWS Client VPN.

 1. Application Layer Protection

-• Enforcing TLS 1.3 on all services (using Let's Encrypt, etc.)1
+• Enforcing TLS 1.3 across all services (utilizing services like Let's Encrypt)1

-• HSTS preload list enforcement
+• Applying the HSTS preload list

 1. Optimizing VPN settings